 About Safe Refuge for Children and Families

 Calling upon volunteers in local churches, the program extends and strengthens community services for families and children at risk.
-SRCF also partners with government agencies to provide helpful alternatives when a government-run foster care program is not appropriate for individual families.
+Safe Refuge for Children and Families partners with community agencies to provide helpful family-strengthening support and resources for families.

-Safe Refuge for Children and Families is a 501c3 non-profit organization
+Safe Refuge for Children and Families is a 501c3 non-profit organization.

-- Parent(s) retain full legal custody
+- Parent(s) retain full custody.